ElenTep/wireshark-network-forensics/README.md

 # wireshark-network-forensics
 This project simulates a real-world cybersecurity investigation using Wireshark to analyze a PCAP file from a simulated network breach.
 Acting as a Tier 1–2 SOC Analyst, I identified Indicators of Compromise (IOCs), attacker behavior, and possible lateral movement across a corporate LAN environment.

-# 🕵️ Wireshark Network Forensics: Detecting C2 and Lateral Movement in Simulated Breach
+# 🕵️ Wireshark Network Forensics: Detecting C2 and Lateral Movement in Simulated Breach Scenario

 ## Overview
 This project simulates a real-world network forensics investigation.
 Using Wireshark, I analyzed a PCAP file from a simulated security breach to identify suspicious behavior, indicators of compromise (IOCs), and possible lateral movement.
 This exercise demonstrates Tier 1–2 SOC Analyst workflows for analyzing network activity and reporting findings.
+This GitHub project presents a network forensic investigation using Wireshark, simulating a real-world breach scenario.

 ## Objectives
 - ✅ Detect beaconing, C2 communications, and suspicious DNS/HTTP activity